daizutabi/pheasant/docs/user-guide/embed.md

 # Embeded objects

-Pheasant can embed codes from a file system or Python module.
+Pheasant can embed codes from source files or include other source files.

-## File system
+## Embeded codes

-Extenal resources are read from file system by Pheasant syntax: `{%#=object%}`.
+Extenal source files are read from file system by Pheasant syntax: `{%#=object%}`.
 For example,

 ~~~
 {%=/mkdocs.yml%}